ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 PRG_PAM_CORE_010|hashing failed|demographic data hashing failed

 ### GET /applications
-This request is used to retrieve all Pre-Registration id, Full name in both language, Status Code, Document details(Only for Proof Of Address), Appointment details and Postal Code by user id from authorization token.
+This request is used to retrieve all Pre-Registration id, Full name in both language, Status Code and Appointment details and Postal Code by user id from authorization token.

 ### Without pagination
 if pageIndex parameter is not passed as query param, then all the demographic data for the user will be retrieved without applying pagination mechanism.